HELVE/VACO/README.md

 2. Alternatively just clone it directly via GitHub Desktop/other means.
 3. Pull it.
 4. Delete README.md
-5. Adjust the TEMPLATE.md structure and content to your project and rename it to README.md.
+5. Adjust TEMPLATE.md structure/content to your project, rename it README.md.
-6. Use included .afdesign or .psd gallery design templates for imagery (banner, dual, triple, quad gallery formats included).
+6. Use .afdesign/.psd gallery design templates for imagery (banner, dual, triple, quad formats included).
-7. Change the asset_category folders to types appropriate for your project (ex. audio, visual, research).
+7. Change asset_category folders to appropriate types for your project (ex. audio, visual, research).
-8. Replace placeholder.png files with your own assets (if none are present yet just leave the original files for now).
+8. Replace placeholder.png files with your assets (if none present leave the original files).
 9. Subdivide the folder structure if necessary.
 ```